6 Signs You Might Need a Gastroenterologist

 You’re 45 Years of Age or Older

-Swallowing Is Becoming Difficult or Painful
+Swallowing is Difficult or Painful

 If you regularly experience difficulty or pain when swallowing or if you feel like food is “stuck” in your throat or chest, you should see a gastroenterologist.
 You could be suffering from dysphagia, especially if you’re also experiencing hoarseness, hiccupping, coughing, or feeling full after only a few bites of your meal.
 Untreated dysphagia can lead to malnutrition, dehydration, choking, and even aspiration pneumonia.